GerritCodeReview/plugins_multi-site/README.md

 ## How to configure

+XXX Not enough to add multi-site: multi-site is a bundle of plugins

 Install the multi-site plugin into the `$GERRIT_SITE/lib` directory of all the Gerrit servers that are part of the multi-site cluster.
 Create a symbolic link from `$GERRIT_SITE/lib/multi-site.jar` into the